JamyJones/jjdgdjf/msg.md

-What CLI tool can i use to check my c/cpp code for errors
+How can i concatenate strings  in bash